by Jay O'Toole

-Lovely found her the dad in the fetal position under the stairwell at the back of the house for the umpteenth time.
+Lovely found her dad in a fetal position under the stairwell at the back of the house for the umpteenth time.
 The hallway was dark since Dad never turned on lights in any rooms anymore.
 He was lying there motionless on a pile of pillows, under another pile of quilts and barely dressed.
 He breathed, a little, but he did not respond when she sweetly called his name.

 "Why does Dad have to be depressed so often and for so long?" she said to nobody in particular.
 “I can be funny.
 We used to play for hours on in.
 We’d go to the store and come home with piles of stuff.
 Now, he just zones out for hours at a time."

 “What did I do to deserve this!"
 Lovely screamed as agony gripped her by the throat.